frankosterfeld/qtkeychain/ReadMe.md

  * **macOS:** Passwords are stored in the macOS Keychain.

- * **Linux/Unix:** If running, GNOME Keyring is used, otherwise QtKeychain tries to use KWallet (via D-Bus), if available.
+ * **Linux/Unix:** If running, GNOME Keyring is used(libgnome-keyring has been deprecated and replaced by libsecret from 2021 year), otherwise QtKeychain tries to use KWallet (via D-Bus), if available.
 Libsecret (common API for desktop-specific solutions) is also supported.

  * **Windows:** By default, the Windows Credential Store is used (requires Windows 7 or newer).